vishvAsa/vedAH/meta/articles/keith/APPENDIX/H_PYTHAGORAS_AND_PARMENIDES.md

 i.
 132; Goodwin, Greek Moods and Tenses, p.
 300; Herakleitos, frag.
 112 τὸ φρονεῖν ἀρετὴ μεγίστη, καὶ σοφία ἀληθέα Aéyer; Iliad, i.
 274; x.
 174; Stahl, Syntax d. griech.
 Verbums, pp. 601 ff.
 Op. cit., pp. 231 ff.

 * Reinhardt, pp. 36 f.; Gorgias, frag.
 3. If Reinhardt is right in the effort (pp. 89 ff.) to place Xenophanes's theistic interpretation of the unity of the universe after Parmenides's philo- sophical discoveries, the parallel (p.
 153, n.
 1) with the development in India to the CvetaŚvatara Upanisad's theism is noteworthy.
 But the view is uncertain. vi.
 2. 1, 2; contra, v.
 19. 1; TU. ii.
 7; the absolute includes both being and not-being in the Mundaka (ii.
 2. 1) and PraŚna (ii.
 5).
 The fourfold treatment of being, not-being, being and not- being, neither being nor not-being is first developed in Buddhist texts.
-For dialectic comparable in quality with that of Gorgias we must wait until such texts as the Maṇḍükya Karika (e. g. iv.
+For dialectic comparable in quality with that of Gorgias we must wait until such texts as the Maṇḍūkya Karika (e. g. iv.
 3f., 88) or Nagarjuna (Keith, Buddhist Philosophy, pp. 237 ff.).
 Cf. for Gorgias, Reinhardt, pp. 37 ff.; Gomperz, Greek Thinkers, i.
 482 ff.; Plato's Sophist.